ericwannn/simpleyyt.github.io/_posts/2018-04-12-closure-python.md

     main()
 ```

 This function is very simple.
-It sorts an array and checks another list meanwhile, where the numbers in the list are of higher priority and will be sorted first.
+It sorts an array and checks another list at the same time, where the numbers in the list are of higher priority and will be sorted in the first order.
 The expected result would be as follows.

 ```python
 [2, 3, 5, 7, 1, 4, 6, 8]
 ```

 This function could work because `helper` is able to use the value of `group`.
 We don't need to bother passing `group` into `helper` even it is defined outside of it because the whole function `helper` function is defined within the environment of `sort_priority` where `group` is defined.

-## Problem occurs when closure *assign values* to variables outside of it.
+## Problem occurs when closure *assign values* to variables outside of it

 Say if we want this function to return a flag indicating whether it finds anything in `group` that shall be given high priority.
 We can simply add another boolean variable `found`.